RRResident/ES6-plus-features/ES6.md

 [MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise)

 ES6 brings us built in promises, which are objects that represent the eventual completion (or failure) of an ansychronous operation and its resulting value.
-There is a lot to know about promises, but in essence you tell JavaScript to do something, and once done _then_ run some code, or if it fails, run some other code, a simplified example below:
+There is a lot to know about promises, but in essence you tell JavaScript to do something, and once done _then_ run some code, or if it errors, run some other code, a simplified example below:

 ```javascript
 doSomethingAsync().then(doSomethingOnSuccess).catch(doSomethingOnFail);
 ```

-Promises are a powerful and complex tool in JavaScript, and are especially useful for making calls to APIs, for example when using `fetch()` (browser API), as calling `fetch()` returns a promise.
+Promises are a powerful and complex tool in JavaScript, and are especially useful for making calls to external APIs, for example when using `fetch()` (browser API), as calling `fetch()` returns a promise.

 ```javascript
 fetch('http://www.someurl.com') // after a delay, data returns